 As we continue on into 2018, it’s time to start looking at the hiring trends yet to come

-How to attract, retain and improve upon top talent is an ever-evolving practice that HR leaders must constantly monitor.
+How to attract, retain and improve upon top talent is a constant, ever-evolving practice that HR leaders must constantly monitor.
 So, as we continue on into 2018, it’s time to start looking at the hiring trends yet to come.

 “First off, low unemployment rates are really impacting the talent market.
 As such, employers need to create talent communities which are automated.
 In fact, 51% of organizations plan to spend more on talent acquisition this year.

 “Video interviewing will enjoy a 55% uplift in spend for companies.
-I also think bots are coming into recruitment in a big way.
+I also really believe that bots are coming into recruitment in a big way.
 Having spoken to a lot of our clients, they’re interested in having automated tolls on their websites which will talk directly to the candidate.”

 Lazar also shared the archaic practices he still believes are in use in the industry – with on in particular annoying him the most.